aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 ```
 $ npm install
-$ node create-sensors.js [--profile]
+$ node create-sensors.js [--profile] [--region]
 ```

-*Note - the profile argument is optional.
-If not specified the app will create the sensors using your default AWS Profile*
+*Note - the profile and region arguments are optional.
+If not specified the app will create the sensors using your default AWS Profile in us-east-1*

 ## Run the web app